 See the study “Dominion” for a better understanding of why the Son of God had to live a perfect life, and die a perfect death.

 17. “There is only one mediator between God and man - the man Christ Jesus” (1Timothy 2:5).
 Christ is the only one who represents us before God’s throne in heaven today (1Timothy 2:5, Matthew 10:32, Romans 8:34, 1John 2:1, Hebrews 7:25, Hebrews 4:14-16, Hebrews 6:19-20, Hebrews 8:6).
 We receive forgiveness from God the Father through Christ His Son.
 No saint, not even Mary the mother of Christ, intercedes for us in Heaven.

 18. Faith which does not result in changed behavior, is not true faith but a dead counterfeit

 19. The law of unselfish love is as old as God Himself.
 This law is a revelation of God’s own character.
 It was immortalized in stone and will stand forever.
 The Ten Commandments are the standard for all people through all time (James 2:10-12; Exodus 20:3-17; Malachi 3:6; Matthew 5:17 & 18; 1John 3:4; Romans 7:12; Luke 16:17).
 They are the promise of what we will become, when we have been perfectly healed and restored through His spirit.

 Though the Sinai Covenant ended with the death of the betrothed “husband”, Israel is now “betrothed to another, even to Him who was raised from the dead” (Rom.
 7:4, II Cor.
 11:2).

-See the Law and Covenant Series - “Two Covenants”.
+See the study “Two Covenants” Under Law and Covenant Studies.